How It Began

-In addition to a four year college program, a three-year preparatory program and a two-year sub-preparatory program was offered, as well as, special programs for music and art education, and soon a teachers course was added.
+In addition to a four year college program, a three-year preparatory program and a two-year sub-preparatory program was offered, known as the Yankton Academy.
+Special programs for music and art education, and soon a teachers course were added.

 Joseph Ward seemed determined to impress this sentiment upon the life of the College.
 He himself before his death (in 1889) drew a sketch for a college seal, which long after was brought to light and adopted.

 “All things come to those who wait.” . . . some time before the commencement of ’04, four designs were submitted to the students for inspection, and suggestions were solicited from all interested in the seal.
 The subject was presented at the annual collation, and a vote was taken.
 The seal here reproduced was chosen.
 We feel that this is a step in the right direction; that the seal will add greatly to the dignity of the college, especially since such an appropriate one has been chosen.
 The design embodies the two principles for which Yankton College has ever stood; spiritual and intellectual development.
 The cross sheds its light upon the book and added to this is the motto so familiar to all who have ever been connected with Yankton, “Christ for the world.” – 1905 Yankton Student

 Dr. Ward said at once, “Those are just right,” and so that beautiful legend was inscribed at its casting upon the school bell.